Nat-As/togglbot.py/README.md

 # togglbot.py
-togglbot 2.0 packaged (exclusively on python) for multi-platform
+togglbot 2.0 packaged (exclusively on python) for multi-platform?
+A bot I made to do my homework for me.
+Enjoy!

 ## Instructions
 + Add your email:password to line 28